cspwcspw/Background_DS1820_Sensing/README.md

     }
 ```

-Our `WaitForBusRelease` opcode samples the bus, and either clears the status bit
+Our `WaitForBusRelease` opcode samples the bus, and clears the status bit
-to indicate that all devices have finished their temperature conversions.
+if all devices have finished their temperature conversions.
-If any device is still busy, push an opcode for a future check, and
+If any device is still busy, it sets up to repeat itself in a future check, and
-yield from the timeslice.
+yields from the timeslice.

 ```
           case WaitForBusRelease: